Best Women's Trail Running Shoes of 2025

 Rock plate?
 No

-What we liked: comfort, versatility, price, great for day to day use, lightweight, no break in, traction
+What we liked: Comfort, versatility, price, great for day to day use, lightweight, no break in, traction

-What we didn't like: sizing can be tricky, laces are divisive
+What we didn't like: Sizing can be tricky, laces are divisive

 The Salomon Sense Ride 5 is our pick for best-cushioned trail running shoe we tested because of its comfort and versatility, especially for narrow feet.
 They are up there as one of the best day-to-day trail runners we tested.
 Like the Hoka Speedgoats, they excel on everything from short to mid-length runs, smooth to technical trails, and the road to trail.
 No matter the distance or terrain, the Sense Rides have not let us down.